cap7nsaurabh/Mellow/README.md

 ## Features ✨

 - **Interactive Mood Selection**: Beautiful, card-based interface with mood emojis and colors
-- **Admin Dashboard**: Powerful admin interface to manage moods with add/delete capabilities
+- **Admin Dashboard**: Comprehensive admin hub with mood and music management
+- **Music Metadata Management**: Upload and edit music details for each mood
 - **User Authentication**: Secure login and signup with NextAuth.js
 - **Responsive Design**: Fluid layout that works perfectly on all devices
 - **Personalized Dashboard**: Dynamic welcome messages and mood tracking